 Growing up in Dallas it would be difficult to avoid the enchilada.
 The Tex-Mex beauties delicately filled, rolled and sauced for your dining pleasure.
 And what great memories most Texans have as children growing up noshing on the humble enchilada each Wednesday in our public schools, the same day that El Fenix offers their inexpensive deal on enchiladas.
 Perhaps some lay in puddles of grease, but we know how to sop that up with a tortillas for an extra side-car treat.

-This past week I craved enchiladas and sought them out with vengeance.
-This began as my five favorites, but as I started in on them the list grew.
+This past week we craved enchiladas and sought them out with vengeance.
+This began as our five favorites, but as we started in on them the list grew.
 Enjoy these enchiladas are in no particular order.
 Be sure to let us know your favorites.

-One of the first restaurants that I fell in love with as a child was Herrera’s.
-I remember going to the restaurant with my brother and watching people sit on beer coolers in front of the five table restaurant on Maple.
+One of the first restaurants that we fell in love with as a child was Herrera’s.
+We remember going to the restaurant and watching people sit on beer coolers in front of the five-table restaurant on Maple.
 As you finally walked into the restaurant there was a kitchen to the immediate left and a woman made tortillas in front of us.
 If you were polite she would toss you a hot one.

-Last year Komali opened and gave us a glimpse of another childhood memory, this time through the eyes of owner Abraham Salum.
+Komali offers a gives us a glimpse of another childhood taste memory, the mole sauce.
 This particular plate of enchiladas are slathered in a rich house-made mole and served with handmade tortillas.
-Over the past year I have had untold plates of these enchiladas. (pictured above)
+Best served with a side of the best margarita in Texas.

-Last year Cuquita’s was named one of the top five Mexican restaurants by Texas Monthly.
-The tiny hide-a-way in Farmer’s Branch offers big plates of delicious enchiladas wrapped with Cucuita’s own tortillas.
-So sublime that the crave staff had these again just hours ago.
-This photo was captured by Robert Bostick who after snapping the picture had little else to say as he kept his head low and close to the fork.
+Cuquita’s was named one of the top five Mexican restaurants by Texas Monthly.
+The tiny hide-a-way in Farmer’s Branch and Garland offers big plates of delicious enchiladas wrapped with Cucuita’s own tortillas.
+Definitely a class favorite.

-Since the grand opening Mr Mesero has been a regular activity for me.
+Since its opening Mr Mesero has been a regular activity for me.
 Everything about the restaurant reeks delicious.
-Owner Mico Rodriguez is Dallas Tex-Mex and makes contact with the ball and knocks it out of the park at the former Burger Girl location on McKinney Avenue.
+Owner Mico Rodriguez is Dallas Tex-Mex and makes contact with the ball and knocks it out of the park at his smallish restaurant on McKinney Avenue.